dandgerson/manuals/ru.javascript.info/main.manual.md

   > cd ru.javascript.info
 ```

 2. Now we are in the project folder.
-Next step, that we need to make -- is create a new branch on wich we want to make our contribution.
-Suppose we want to translate article on this path `1-js/02-first-steps/14-function-basics/article.md`.
+Our next step will be to create a new branch on which we want to make our contribution.
+Suppose we want to translate article with this path `1-js/02-first-steps/14-function-basics/article.md`.
 Here what we should do for it:

 ```sh
   // now we are on branch: master